TolikPylypchuk/SharpHook/README.md

 see which events were simulated using the test instance.

 If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

+If an `IR3GlobalHook` is needed for testing, then `R3GlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

 If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible,